shism2/AlphaCodium/README.md

 `solve`, `self_reflection`,`possible_solutions`,`generate_ai_tests`,`initial_code_generation`,`public_tests`, `ai_tests`
 enable to adjust possible configurations for the different stages of the flow.
 - Each run logs the results to a file named `alpha_codium/example.log`.
 Reviewing the log file is a good way to understand what is going on in each stage of the flow.

+### Using Custom Datasets
+AlphaCodium now supports custom datasets in JSON format.
+See [CUSTOM_DATASETS.md](CUSTOM_DATASETS.md) for details on how to use your own datasets with AlphaCodium.

 Example problem (test set, problem number 12):
 <p align="center">